Hotmoka/hotmoka/tutorial/Takamaka.md

 ![The `family` Eclipse project](pics/family.png "The family Eclipse project")

-Create a `module-info.java` file inside `src/main/java`, to state that this project depends on the module containing the runtime classes of Takamaka, needed for development:
+Create a `module-info.java` file inside `src/main/java`
+(right-click on the `family` project &rarr; Configure &arr; Create module-info.java &arr; Create), to state that this project depends on the module containing the runtime classes of Takamaka, needed for development:

 ```java